bertiniteam/b2/python/doc/source/tutorial.rst

 The most basic, easiest to form and solve, start system is the Total Degree (TD) start system.
 It is implemented as a first-class object in Bertini and PyBertini.
 It takes in a polynomial system as its argument, and self-forms.::

-	del sys #we mal-formed our system by adding too many functions, and non-polynomial functions to it.
+	del sys #we mal-formed our system above by adding too many functions, and non-polynomial functions to it.
 	# so, we start over
 	sys = pybertini.System()
 	sys.add_variable_group(grp)